“At what cost?”

 The familiar elements are more than solid enough, but First Man excels as a mood piece when it wants to — investigating its quiet hero through impressionism and minimalist music.
 The natural photography and ethereal space imagery are interspersed with a fetishistic examination of mankind’s technological creations.
 This all orbits around Neil, and when it fully aligns it’s among the best filmmaking of the year.
 Somewhere between the rattling of engines, turning of dials, and clicking of buttons, we ever so briefly enter a pure cinematic state; a claustrophobic roller coaster riding the edge of death and dreams.

 “At what cost?”
-First Man’s answer to this is a simple, achingly personal one, told in an extraordinary image on the moon, and in its final shot.
+First Man’s answer to this is a simple, achingly personal one, told in an extraordinary image on the moon.